pschmitt/tmux-forsaken/README.md

 ## Configuration

-To have this plugin do anything you need to at least set one of `forsaken-kill-empty-panes` or `forsaken-kill-windows-ttr`.
+To have this plugin do anything you need to at least set one of `forsaken-kill-empty-panes-key` or `forsaken-kill-windows-ttr-key`.

 They should contain the key that will be bound to respectively killing all empty panes and killig all windows right to the currently active one.

 ### Available options

-- `@forsaken-kill-empty-panes`: Key to bind to kill all windows on the right of the current one
+- `@forsaken-kill-empty-panes-key`: Key to bind to kill all windows on the right of the current one
-- `@forsaken-kill-windows-ttr`: Key to bind to kill all empty panes in the current session
+- `@forsaken-kill-windows-ttr-key`: Key to bind to kill all empty panes in the current session
 - `@forsaken-kill-empty-panes-confirm`: If set this will require a confirmation before killig all empty panes.
 Set to `1` or `true` for the default prompt.
 Set